karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC4(3) 192.168.0.17
     - PC7 192.168.0.18
     - all PC's was connected with Switch0(2) via (Copper Straight-through)).
-- The 4 building with 1 groups of 6 PC's.
+- The 4 building with 1 group of 6 PC's.
-    - Everyone PC's was assigned the IP-adress
+    - Everyone PC's was assigned the IP-address
     - PC0(2)(1) 192.168.0.19
     - PC9 192.168.0.20
     - PC5 192.168.0.21